Ilie-Ioan/C--Learning/README.md

 ### File Handling
 I've discoverd into **file handling** in C++, learning how to read from and write to files using streams.
 This will be crucial for building applications that require persistent data storage.

+### Exception Handling
+I've covered  the method of managing errors gracefully during runtime using **exception handling**, ensuring that programs can handle unexpected situations without crashing.

 ### ATM System Project
 As part of the learning process, I developed a basic **ATM system** that includes the following features:
 - **Withdraw Money**: Users can withdraw money from their balance.